Roberto Carlos Lange and Kristi Sword

 Kite Symphony is organized by Ballroom Marfa’s programs director, Sarah Melendez.

-Kite Symphony, Four Variations is four new pieces of music from Roberto Carlos Lange based on graphic scores created in collaboration with visual artist Kristi Sword.
+Kite Symphony, Four Variations is new music from Roberto Carlos Lange based on graphic scores created in collaboration with visual artist Kristi Sword.

 Guided by Sword’s dynamic and rhythmic graphic notations–visual representations of music through symbols outside the world of traditional music notation–these four music compositions freely explore the lightness of ephemeral moments in the elements, encouraging the listener to meditate on their immediate surroundings.